Nick088Official/SuperPrompt-v1/README.md

 ### Hugging Face Space
 [Hugging Face Space🤗](https://huggingface.co/spaces/Nick088/SuperPrompt-v1)

+## PARAMETERS
+- **Your Prompt:** The prompt you want to make better.
+- **Task Prefix:** which is The prompt prefix for how the AI should make yours better, recommended "Expand the following prompt to add more detail"
+- **Max New Tokens:** controls how long is the output, reccomended to the max which is 512.
+- **Repetition Penalty:** the higher the less the ai repeats itself, it goes from 1.0 to 2.0, 0.7 is suggested.
+- **Temperature:** Higher values produce more diverse outputs, it goes from 0 to 1, 0.5 is suggested.
+- **Top P:** Higher values sample more low-probability tokens, varies from 0 to 2, 1 is suggested.
+- **Top K:** Higher k means more diverse outputs by considering a range of tokens, from 1 to 100, 50 is suggested.
+- **Seed:** A starting point to initiate the generation process, any integers, put 0 if you want it to be random.

 ## CREDITS
 - [Nick088](https://linktr.ee/Nick088) for the ports.
 - [roborovski](https://huggingface.co/roborovski) for making the AI Model
 - [Poopmaster/Poiqazwsx](https://github.com/poiqazwsx) added venvs to the local version

 ## CHANGELOG
+### Update - May 26th, 2024
+Correctly use the seed via the tranformers library instead of the torch one, and added a task prefix parameter which is the prompt for how to expand the your prompt to the AI.
 ### Update - May 17th, 2024
-Added back the model precision option for every ports and also improved a bit more the local version
+Added back the model precision option for every ports and also improved a bit more the local version.
 ### Update - May 16th, 2024
 Improved the Local Version and removed the model precision option, so i used auto instead.
 ### Update - April 14th, 2024